nikouu/Filtering-list-with-another-list-Dotnet-Benchmarking/README.md

 | BinarySearch        | 10000 | 100000    |     2.492 ms |  0.0917 ms |  0.2630 ms |  0.02 |    0.00 |         - |         - |         - |       90 B |        0.54 |

 ```
-Size        : Value of the 'Size' parameter - the number of weather records returned per request
+ids         : The number of IDs
+customers	: The number of customers
 Mean        : Arithmetic mean of all measurements
 Error       : Half of 99.9% confidence interval
 StdDev      : Standard deviation of all measurements